 Pennsylvania Furnace, Julie Swarstad Johnson’s debut book of poems, inhabits layers of landscape, history, and belief—the contours of home.
 In these poems, voices from nineteenth-century iron making communities appear alongside a present-day speaker’s investigations of urban sprawl and industry in Arizona, revealing the ways our environments shape our collective, familial, and individual selves.
 “Tell me about your thirst,” one speaker asks; the poems in Pennsylvania Furnace trace the lines of longing that root us, in place and in memory.

-Read an interview at Under a Warm Green Linden
+Read interviews at Under a Warm Green Linden and Terrain.org

 “In poems quietly fierce, meticulously observed, faithfully rendered, musically tempered; in the uncanny ability to evoke both the presence of the past, its once molten iron, and its abandonment by time, Julie Swarstad Johnson raises a ‘host of silent voices praising every shadow.’
 In these graceful poems, Claudia Emerson has found an heir.
 Pennsylvania Furnace is fired by the haunting beauty and revelation of its resonant images, ‘finding use / not in the thing itself, but in what / it opened...’” —ELEANOR WILNER